top of page

 Improv Principles for Graphic Recorders

-The more immersed you are, the more relevant and insightful you'll be
+• Before the event, spend time understanding your clients and the event's purpose.
+During the event, the more immersed you are, the more relevant and insightful you'll be.

 Live Graphic Recording and Improvisational Comedy are like distant relatives